Junpengalaitp/Algorithm-Data-Structure/markdown/sliding window.md

+### LC 30.
+Substring with Concatenation of All Words
+* use a window of size total word length
+* loop the string, check every window word count is equal to target word count
+* time complexity: O(n * m), n = s.length, m = words.length

 ### LC 209.
 Minimum Size Subarray Sum
 * left and right pointers
 * when target met, shrink the window by increment left pointer